theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - F. A runtime exception is thrown.

 ### A29.
+D. A `LocalDate` does not have a time element.
+Therefore, it has no method to add hours and the code does not compile.

 ### Q30.
 What is the output of the following code?
 ```java